SharePoint/sp-dev-docs/docs/sp-add-ins/publish-sharepoint-add-ins-by-using-visual-studio.md

+﻿---
+title: Publish SharePoint Add-ins by using Visual Studio ms.date: 09/25/2017 ms.prod: sharepoint
+---

 # Publish SharePoint Add-ins by using Visual Studio
 Learn how to publish your SharePoint Add-in by using Microsoft Visual Studio 2013 or Visual Studio 2012.
 If the add-in has an associated web application, you deploy it first.
 Then, as for all SharePoint Add-ins, you package the SharePoint Add-in and then publish it.
 You can also optionally choose to submit your add-in for inclusion on the Office Store.

  **Note**  The name "apps for SharePoint" is changing to "SharePoint Add-ins".
 During the transition, the documentation and the UI of some SharePoint products and Visual Studio tools might still use the term "apps for SharePoint".
-For details, see  [New name for apps for Office and SharePoint](new-name-for-apps-for-sharepoint#bk_newname).
+For details, see  [New name for apps for Office and SharePoint](new-name-for-apps-for-sharepoint.md#bk_newname).